How To Refinance Your Mortgage

 But if it’s nearly perfect, then go for it!
 You might be able to save some serious dough.
 If you don’t know what your credit score is, check with your bank to see if it is a service they provide.
-If not, sign up for Credit Karma, a free credit monitoring tool.
+If not, sign up for Credit Sesame, a free credit monitoring tool.

 2. Know How Much Your House Is Worth

 This falls in line with knowing your credit.
 Having all the facts is important, and the current value of your home is essential.
 You need to know whether your house has gone up or down in value since you bought it.
 A great tool for this is Zillow’s Zestimate.

 Know exactly what you hope to achieve in refinancing your mortgage.
 Being open with yourself and potential lenders will help keep your refinancing wishes on track.